Esri/calcite-design-system/packages/calcite-components/src/components/tab-nav/readme.md

 # calcite-tab-nav

-The tab-nav groups several [calcite-tab-title](../tab-title) components and builds out the navigation.
-You can optionally use attibutes on the tab-nav to configure client side storage of the selected tab.
+For complete usage and implementation guidance on the `calcite-tab-nav` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tab-nav/).

 <!-- Auto Generated Below -->